 Is There A Way To Kill Tooth Pain Nerve In 3 Seconds Permanently

-There are two effective ways to get instant relief from your tooth pain: i) Removing the nerve from the tooth, or ii) Extracting the tooth entirely.
-Both of these techniques result in the elimination of the nerve that causes tooth pain, offering immediate relief.
+Both of these techniques result in the elimination of the nerve that causes the tooth pain, offering immediate relief.

-– Root canal involves separating the nerve from the tooth, which can only be done by a dentist.
+- Root canal: involves separating the nerve from the tooth, which can only be done by a dentist.
 Once the nerve is removed, the relief is instant.

-– Tooth removal involves completely extracting the tooth, which is typically done under local anesthesia.
+- Tooth removal: involves completely extracting the tooth, which is typically done under local anesthesia.
 Although this method results in a hole in the mouth where the tooth used to be, it provides a long-term solution for tooth pain.

 All other treatments only offer temporary relief as they do not address the root cause of the pain, which is an unhealthy nerve.
 To achieve permanent relief, the nerve must be treated directly, not just the symptoms.